pydy/pydy/docs/codegen.rst

 See this `Cython wiki page
 <https://github.com/cython/cython/wiki/CythonExtensionsOnWindows>`_ for
 instructions on getting a compiler installed.
-The easiest solution is to use the Microsoft Visual C++ Compiler for Python 2.7.
+The easiest solution is to use the Microsoft Visual C++ Compiler for Python.

 Example Use
 ===========

-The simplest entry point to the code generation tools is through the `System` class.
+The simplest entry point to the code generation tools is through the :py:class:`~pydy.system.System` class.

 .. code:: pycon